nipy/nipype/doc/users/plugins.rst

 debugging.
 Each available plugin is described below.

-Current plugins are available for Linear, Multiprocessing, IPython_ distributed processing platforms and for direct processing on SGE_, PBS_, and Condor_.
-We anticipate future plugins for the Soma_ workflow and LSF_.
+Current plugins are available for Linear, Multiprocessing, IPython_ distributed processing platforms and for direct processing on SGE_, PBS_, Condor_, and LSF_.
+We anticipate future plugins for the Soma_ workflow.

 .. note::